apache/parquet-format/Encryption.md

 6. Work with all compression and encoding mechanisms supported in Parquet.
 7. Support multiple encryption algorithms, to account for different security and performance requirements.

-## Non-Goals
-1. Key management.
-Keys, arbitrary key metadata and key retrieval callbacks are provided to Parquet API as input parameters.
-Key storage, DEK encryption with KEK (data- and key-encryption keys), re-keying etc, are out of scope and should be done above Parquet.
-Parquet accepts explicit keys, and also provides tools to store key metadata inside the file (upon encryption), and to call key retrieval callbacks with this metadata (upon decryption).

 ## Technical Approach